 Educational:

-help identify and reveal extraordinary abilities, your own vision;
+help identify and reveal extraordinary abilities and your own vision;

-create conditions for the development of a sustainable positive emotional response to creativity;
+create conditions for the development of a sustainable positive emotional response to creative activity;

 Planned results:

-Subject: teachenjoy art materials and apply the main means artistic expression painting, arts and crafts in their own artistic and creative activities.
+Subject: teachuse art materials and use the main means artistic expression painting, decorative and applied arts in their own artistic and creative activities.

 Metasubject:

-Regulatory: goal-setting - as setting an educational task, planning, forecasting.
+Regulatory: goal setting - as setting a learning task, planning, forecasting.

-Cognitive: search and selection of the necessary information, the use of information retrieval methods; logical: building a logical chain of reasoning, analysis, synthesis.
+Cognitive: search and selection of necessary information, application of information retrieval methods; logical: building a logical chain of reasoning, analysis, synthesis.

-Communicative: - be able to jointly agree on the rules of conduct, communication in the classroom and follow them; - provide mutual assistance and exercise mutual control
+Communicative: - be able to jointly agree on the rules of behavior and communication in lessons and follow them; - provide mutual assistance and exercise mutual control

-Personal: be able to see and correct mistakes; be able to work independently; be able to independently evaluate their work.
-See differences in the artistic and expressive language of different masters.Be able to find images of nature in paintings,manifestation of cognitive motives.
+Personal: be able to see and correct mistakes; be able to work independently; be able to independently evaluate your work.
+See differences in the artistic and expressive language of different masters.Be able to find images of nature in works of painting,manifestation of cognitive motives.

 Lesson type: Combined lesson